East Tilbury railway station

 East Tilbury railway station is on a loop line of the London, Tilbury and Southend line, serving the village of East Tilbury, Essex.
 It is 25 mi 7 chain down the line from London Fenchurch Street via Rainham and it is situated between Tilbury Town and Stanford-le-Hope.
 Its three-letter station code is ETL.
+The station and all trains serving it are operated by c2c.

+History

 It was opened on 7 September 1936 as a halt station intended to serve workers at the nearby Bata Shoe Company, which paid for the construction of the platforms.
 Initially, trains only stopped in rush hour.
 The halt was upgraded to full station status in January 1949.
 Increasing patronage at East Tilbury led to the closure in 1967 of Low Street, a minor station close by.

+Private operation of the London, Tilbury and Southend line by Trenitalia c2c ceased on 20 July 2025, with the new publicly owned operator c2c taking over.